apache/drill/_docs/sql-reference/sql-commands/110-show-tables.md

     USE dfs.myviews;

-In this example, “`myviews`” is a workspace created withing an instance of the `dfs` storage plugin.
+In this example, “`myviews`” is a workspace created within the `dfs` storage plugin configuration.

 When you use a particular schema and then issue the SHOW TABLES command, Drill returns the tables and views within that schema.